Updated Child Tax Credit Rules

 Age Limit Changes

 Parents with a child, or multiple children, turning 17 during the 2021 calendar year are the biggest beneficiaries of this third change.
-Whereas children aged 16 and younger are usually the only kids eligible for the credit, the Act expands eligibility upwards by a year, including children who turn 17 during 2021.
-So, if a child is younger than 18 on December 31, 2021, they quality for the credit.
+Whereas children aged 16 and younger are usually the only kids eligible for the credit, the Act expands eligibility upwards by a year, including children who turn 17 in 2021.
+So, if a child was younger than 18 on December 31, 2021, they qualify for the credit.

 COVID-19 has brought trying times for everybody.
 However, it is encouraging that a potential solution has been reached in congress which can assist people in their time of need.
 The American Rescue Plan Act is complex and includes several additional rules regarding child tax credits such as clawback provisions, which we did not discuss here.
 If you would like more information or have questions about how these changes may affect your financial plan, let’s talk!